-(J) COMPREHENSIVE INCOME
+(1) COMPREHENSIVE INCOME

-In June 1997, the Financial Accounting Standards Board issued SFAS No. 130, Reporting Comprehensive Income.
+In June 1997, the Financial Accounting Standards Board issued SFAS No. 130, REPORTING COMPREHENSIVE INCOME.
 SFAS No. 130 establishes standards for reporting and display of comprehensive income and its components in a full set of financial statements.
 SFAS No. 130 was issued to address concerns over the practice of reporting elements of comprehensive income directly in equity.
 This Statement requires all items that are required to be recognized under accounting standards as components of comprehensive income be reported in a financial statement that is displayed in equal prominence with the other financial statements.
 It does not require a specific format for that financial statement but requires that an enterprise display an amount representing total comprehensive income for the period in that financial statement.

 SFAS No. 130 is applicable to all entities that provide a full set of financial statements.
 Enterprises that have no items of other comprehensive income in any period presented are excluded from the scope of this Statement.
-SFAS No. 130 is effective for both interim and annual periods beginning after December 15, 1997.
-Comparative financial statements provided for earlier periods are required to be reclassified to reflect the provisions of this Statement.

-The adoption of SFAS No. 130 did not have any effect on current or prior period financial statement displays presented by the Company since the Company has no items of other comprehensive income in any period presented.
+SFAS No. 130 does not have any effect on current or prior period financial statement displays presented by the Company since the Company has no items of other comprehensive income in any period presented.

-(K) USE OF ESTIMATES
+(m) USE OF ESTIMATES

-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates.